 Trauma denial happens when you attempt to create an emotional distance between yourself and an adverse experience.
 This process is often unconscious, and it’s a natural coping mechanism for distress.
 In many ways, your brain is simply trying to protect you from feeling overwhelmed.

-As a survival tactic, trauma denial may be beneficial in the short term.
+As a survival tactic, trauma denial can certainly be beneficial in the short term.
 You can stay sharp and focus on moving forward.
 It may seem like you have everything together.
 Likewise, you might believe you can function without any impairment.
 These effects, in turn, offer some semblance of control.

 How Do You Know If You’re Denying Trauma?